wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     *   (b) documents brought into existence solely for the purposes of that activity at any time when it was a protected quality assurance activity.

-    (6) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who acts in contravention of subsection (1).
+    (6) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who acts in contravention of subsection (1).

     Compare: 1995 No 95 ss 70, 142(1)(b)

+    Section 59(6): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 60 Exceptions to prohibition on disclosure